Table of content

 It is widely accepted and used in clinical guidelines and hospital order sets.The weight based insulin dosing is a method that calculates insulin doses according to a person’s body weight, typically in units per kilogram (U/kg) instead of a fixed dose.
 The method helps tailor dosing more accurately, especially at the initiation of insulin therapy, and may result in better glycemic control with less hypoglycemia than flat doses, if carried out carefully.

-Weight-Based Compared to Fixed Dosing
+Weight-Based vs. Fixed Dosing

-Formulas Used in Weight Based Insulin Dosing
+Formulas for Weight-Based Insulin Dosing

 Still pricking fingers?